-This easy side dish is perfect for holidays like Thanksgiving, Easter or Christmas.
+This easy side dish is also perfect for holidays like Thanksgiving, Easter or Christmas.
 It’s very easy to double or triple and your guests will enjoy it.

 I have heard it’s the best easy creamed corn recipe and I’m not going to argue with that.